kxzk/VimTips/README.md

 ![VimrcTipsTricks](https://cdn-images-1.medium.com/max/2000/1*n4hLwVDtv4ywXxGuTaipbw.png)

-### A Collection Of Useful Mappings + Hacks
+# A Collection Of Useful Mappings + Hacks

-> *Feel free to submit a PR with an interesting line in your Vimrc.
+Feel free to submit a PR with an interesting line in your Vimrc.
 Hopefully this can become a tool for others.
-Ideally, come here -> search for what you're trying to do -> add relevant line to Vimrc.*
+Ideally, come here -> search for what you're trying to do -> add relevant line to Vimrc.
----

 * Neovim specific: live search substitution